2HIVE/php.wordpress.plugin/readme.txt

 4. High quality

 == Installation ==
-1. Upload \"2HivePlugin.php\" to the \"/wp-content/plugins/\" directory.
+1. Upload "2HivePlugin.php" to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Get your 2Hive API Key in your Account Page: http://2hive.org/project/account
 4. Go to your 2Hive configuration page, and save your API key